gnai/Audio-Chunking-Tool/README.md

 2/second is where you want your files to be
 3/ X is the number of seconds you need
 4/flat folders parameter makes the tool take the files and export all of them as a big bulk into one folder. keeping this value empty will take the tracks and chunk them into specific folders with the track names.
-5/discard chunks will discard all the files that are smaller than the specified X
+5/discard chunks will discard all the files that are smaller than the specified X.

-Useful tool!